abnerpc/testing/README.md

 If you execute this test function, the test will pass, but the email still will be sent, and the `send_email` function was not mocked as expected.

 But why ?
-Let's walk through this test function again, and in more details :)
+Let's walk through this test function again in more details :)

 1. Import the function to be tested:
-Here, right here.
+   * Here, right here.
 You notice what we did ?
 I will explain: We imported `calc_number`, but what this means in python ?
-When this line of code runs, it will run the module `myapp.calc.py`, *import* everything inside it, define the functions, etc.
+   * When this line of code runs, it will run the module `myapp.calc.py`, *import* everything inside it, define the functions, etc.
-So, right now, the `myapp.main.send_email` function was already imported, and the real one.
+   * So, right now, the `myapp.mail.send_email` function was already imported, and the real one.
 The one that sends the email.
-You can also import the `send_email` real function directly from the module `myapp.calc.py`, yes, from the calc module.
+   * You can also import the `send_email` real function directly from the module `myapp.calc.py`, yes, from the calc module.
 2. Apply the decorator for `myapp.mail.send_email`:
-So, before the test function runs, this decorator will take action and apply the Mock in the function `myapp.mail.send_email`.
+   * So, before the test function runs, this decorator will take action and apply the Mock in the function `myapp.mail.send_email`.
-And here you can see that this is the wrong place.
+   * And here you can see that this is the wrong place.
 We are mocking now, but the other module `myapp.calc.py` already has the real one imported.
-This will not have effect inside our test.
+   * This will not have effect inside our test.
 3. Execute the function being tested:
-So, we are going to run the function we are testing here, and the real `send_email` function will be used and send the email.
+   * So, we are going to run the function we are testing here, and the real `send_email` function will be used and send the email.
-And right here you will try everything to fix this and complain with the Mock creator.
+   * And right here you will try everything to fix this and complain with the Mock creator.
 But you are wrong. :P
 4. Verify if the result is the expected:
-Well, the result is the one expected, but the `send_email` function still is sending emails and the mock is not working.
+   * Well, the result is the one expected, but the `send_email` function still is sending emails and the mock is not working.

-Well, after this little trip inside the test, I think now we can fix this.
+After this little trip inside the test, I think now we can fix this.
 Because now we know which `send_email` function we need to mock.

 And here we go again: